How to Make Marshmallow Fluff

 This recipe uses simple ingredients to make homemade marshmallow creme.

-Egg Whites – Use large, pasteurized organic egg whites when making this recipe.
-When the egg whites are whipped to soft peaks, this gives the marshmallow fluff its fluffy texture.
+Egg Whites—For this recipe, Use large, pasteurized organic egg whites.
+Whipping the egg whites to soft peaks gives the marshmallow fluff its fluffy texture.

 Granulated Sugar – White sugar sweetens the fluff and adds to the delicious, creamy texture.

-Cream of Tartar – Stabilized the egg whites and helps the fluff thicken.
-This isn’t strictly necessary, but it is recommended for a thicker fluff that holds its shape.
-If you don’t have any you can leave this out.
+Cream of Tartar Stabilizes the egg whites and helps the fluff thicken.
+It isn’t strictly necessary, but it is recommended for a thicker fluff that holds its shape.
+If you don’t have any, you can leave this out.

 Corn Syrup – Gives the fluff texture, glossiness, and stiffness.
 We use light corn syrup for this recipe.